|Tomb of General Kim Yushin (경주 김유신묘)|

-Known as the ‘Hero of Silla Dynasty,’ General Kim Yusin was the great grandson of King Guhae, the last king of the Geumgwan Gaya Dynasty, and the son of Seo Hyeon, the great general of the Silla Dynasty.
+Known as the ‘Hero of Silla Kingdom,’ General Kim Yusin was the great grandson of King Guhae, the last king of the Geumgwan Gaya Dynasty, and the son of Seo Hyeon, the great general of the Silla Kingdom.
 Yusin joined the Hwarang (aristocratic youth military corps) at 15 and began dreaming of ways to unify the peninsula’s three kingdoms.
 Kim Yusin gained his political foothold by establishing a strong relationship with nobleman Kim Chunchu and made a name for himself through his valor on the battlefield.

-When Kim Chunchu eventually succeeded to the throne as the 29th king of the Silla Dynasty (changing his name to King Muyeol), Kim Yusin rose through the ranks and was eventually promoted to the extraordinarily high-ranking position of Sangdaedeung (in the year 660, 7th year of King Muyeol’s reign).
+When Kim Chunchu eventually succeeded to the throne as the 29th king of the Silla Kingdom (changing his name to King Muyeol), Kim Yusin rose through the ranks and was eventually promoted to the extraordinarily high-ranking position of Sangdaedeung (in the year 660, 7th year of King Muyeol’s reign).
 Kim Yusin then went on to defeat the Baekje in cooperation with the Tang Dynasty, also later conquering the Goguryeo (in the year 668).
 The Tang Dynasty, turned against the Silla after the collapse of Goguryeo, but was defeated by Kim Yusin’s army in cooperation with the armies of Goguryeo and Baekje.
 With the fall of the Tang, Kim Yusin finally realized his dream of unifying the three kingdoms and was appointed the highest government post in Silla in honor of his heroic achievement.

 The tomb of General Kim Yusin is a large tomb measuring roughly 30m in diameter.
 The relief carvings of 12 Oriental zodiac gods (half man, half animal) stand guard around the tomb, brandishing weapons.
 The elaborately decorated tomb is second in grandeur only to those of royalty, further underscoring Yusin’s major contribution in unifying the three kingdoms.